Why Do Dogs Eat Poop? 5 Reasons Why & How To Stop It

 Health risks that come with your dog eating poop

 Now that we’ve covered the main reasons why dogs eat poop, it’s important to note that your dog’s…dietary tastes can also come along with a bunch of health concerns.
+Because if your dog’s in the habit of snarfing up any spoor they see in their path, it could always open up their risk of picking up:

 - A parasitic infection, especially worms from eating other animals’ poop.